ArtosSystems/docs-legacy/source/index.html.md

 primarySignedTicketData  | string  |
 customerSignedData  | string  |

-Anything that is `primarySigned` is coming from the link generator on completion of a ticket (through METaL).
-What has been signed by the customer (including `doublySignedSecret`) comes from the wallet.
+Anything that is `primarySigned` is coming from the link generator on completion of a ticket.
+What has been signed by the customer (including `doublySignedSecret`) comes from a wallet.

 **Customer Signed Data contains:**